 Bridge network driver

 In terms of Docker, a bridge network uses a software bridge which lets containers connected to the same bridge network communicate, while providing isolation from containers that aren't connected to that bridge network.
-The Docker bridge driver automatically installs rules in the host machine so that containers on different bridge networks can't communicate directly with each other.
+By default, the Docker bridge driver automatically installs rules in the host machine so that containers connected to different bridge networks can only communicate with each other using published ports.

 Bridge networks apply to containers running on the same Docker daemon host.
 For communication among containers running on different Docker daemon hosts, you can either manage routing at the OS level, or you can use an overlay network.